EticaAI/HXL-Data-Science-file-formats/hxlm/ontologia/README.md

-# The heart of the HXLm ongologies
+# The heart of the HXLm ontologies

 When feasible, even if it make harder to do initial implementation or be _a bit less efficient_ than use dedicated _"advanced"_ strategies with